India moves to set up industrial parks with China

 Previous efforts to set up the parks have stalled, partly because of Indian security concerns about Chinese companies setting up factories inside the country.

-While China and other developing countries have capitalized on relatively cheap labor to expand rapidly their manufacturing base over the past two decades, manufacturing in India accounts for just 15 percent of economic output.
+While China and other developing countries have capitalised on relatively cheap labour to expand rapidly their manufacturing base over the past two decades, manufacturing in India accounts for just 15 percent of economic output.